 Heroes Want Redheads: Captain Warlock takes this to obsessive new lengths.
 Alternate!Jamie also happened to hook up with the fiery redhead Kiva, before everything bad happened.

-Hero with an F in Good: Though he means well, Coop's Destructive Savior nature has resulted in him destroying entire planets and dooming civilizations by accident, so much so that the S-Force assumed him to be a villain at first glance.
+Hero with an F in Good: Though he means well, Coop's Destructive Saviour nature has resulted in him destroying entire planets and dooming civilizations by accident, so much so that the S-Force assumed him to be a villain at first glance.
 How much he's called out on this varies per episode and crime.
 It's lampshaded the most in "Bad Guy".

-Hollywood Tone Deaf: Played with.
+Hollywood Tone-Deaf: Played with.
 Coop's tone-deaf singing is used as a weapon at one point, but it was more due to the decibel levels (cranked up thanks to Megas' speakers) than the actual tonal range, or lack thereof.

 Idiot Hero: Coop.
 Just look at Hypocritical Humor.
 He opens a matter/anti-matter rift in one episode.
 Judging from the name, it produces anti-matters and acts like a black hole.
 As it pulls matter in, it destroys it with the anti-matter.
 He almost doomed the universe.
 He even spreads it to S-Force.